andresbesp/starter-academic/content/home/projects.md

     kinds:
       - page
 #      - section
+  # Choose how many pages you would like to display (0 = all pages)
+  count: 2
+  # Choose how many pages you would like to offset by
+  # Useful if you wish to show the first item in the Featured widget
+  offset: 0
   # Field to sort by, such as Date or Title
   sort_by: 'Date'
   sort_ascending: true